14mycareer/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

-### Overview
+### OVERVIEW

-A few years ago, my God daughter, Nadia,had a medical emergencey after she ate dinner at a new restaurant.
+A few years ago, my God daughter, Nadia, had a medical emergencey after she ate dinner at a new restaurant.
 She ate a meal that contained nuts to which she was allergic.
 I began to wonder if there were any type of apps that could have alerted Nadia that the restaurant did not have dishes without nuts.
-Therefore, my project is to create an app that allows the user to select from a drop down list of the most common allergens.
-The app, AllergenAlerts, will then provide a listing of restaurants that serve meals without the chosen allergen.
-The user will have the opportunity to select a restaurant which will display its name, address,phone number, and location/map.
+Therefore, my project is to create an app, AllergenAlerts, that allows the user to select an allergen from a drop down list of the most common allergens, then receive a listing of restaurants that serve meals without the chosen allergen.
+The user will have the opportunity to select a restaurant which will display its name, address, phone number, and location/map.

 ###Features